Who Needs a Real ID in Texas?

 Every U.S. resident who flies domestically, enters secure federal buildings, or visits military bases needs a Real ID-compliant Texas license starting May 7, 2025.
 The federal Real ID Act of 2005 created uniform identity-verification standards that all 50 states had to meet, and Texas DPS began issuing Real ID-compliant licenses in 2016.
 If your current Texas driver's license or ID card was issued after 2016 and you have not had it replaced for a stolen-card or lost-card reason since then, it almost certainly already carries the gold star.

 Real ID is not required if you only drive locally and do not fly.
 The Real ID Act does not change driving privileges.
 Your standard Texas license remains valid for driving regardless of Real ID status.
-The compliance requirement is specifically tied to federal-jurisdiction settings: TSA airport checkpoints, federal courthouses, military bases, and other secure federal facilities.
-You also do not need Real ID if you carry a valid U.S. passport, passport card, U.S. military ID, or DHS trusted-traveler card (Global Entry, NEXUS, SENTRI).
-Any one of those alternates at a TSA checkpoint and you can skip the Real ID question entirely.
+The compliance requirement is specifically tied to federal-jurisdiction settings.